galenwp/novus/README.md

 The goal is to provide a base stylesheet that is

-- simple
+- simple,
-- pracitcal
+- pracitcal,
-- and extensible
+- and extensible.

-that's it.
+That's it.
+You can read a bit more about our thinking [here]().

 ## Build instructions